Downtown & Gaslamp Airbnbs in 2026: Are City Condos Still Worth It?

 TL;DR — Downtown & Gaslamp Airbnbs (2026)

-West Coast Homestays helps owners navigate condo-specific challenges
+West Coast Homestays helps owners navigate condo-specific rules while maximizing high-demand periods

 Downtown San Diego and the Gaslamp Quarter have always been attractive to Airbnb investors — dense, walkable, and packed with events.
 In 2026, these neighborhoods still offer strong short-term rental opportunities, but they are far more nuanced than they appear.